-These are just indicative projects to build awareness in your college .
-You can discuss with your teachers and principals and come up with more interesting ideas to address the issue of e-waste .
+These are just indicative projects to build awareness in your office .
+You can discuss with your colleagues in your office and come up with more interesting project ideas to address the issue of e-wastealigned to your organization's needs.